Skip to main content

 Casual Södermalm falafel, no booking needed.

-Falafel Bar on Hornsgatan is Södermalm's reliable stop for affordable Middle Eastern street food — no booking, low spend, and a menu built around one thing done consistently.
+Falafel Bar on Hornsgatan is Södermalm's reliable stop for affordable Middle Eastern street food — no booking, low spend, a menu built around one thing done consistently.
 Best for solo diners and casual lunches.
 Not a special-occasion venue, but a practical and satisfying choice on one of Stockholm's most food-dense streets.

 If you are after a casual, affordable lunch or a quick weeknight dinner in Södermalm, Falafel Bar on Hornsgatan is the right call.
-It suits solo diners, pairs, and small groups who want solid Middle Eastern street food without the overhead of a sit-down restaurant.
+It suits solo diners, pairs, small groups who want solid Middle Eastern street food without the overhead of a sit-down restaurant.
 This is not a special-occasion venue, but for what it does, it earns its place on one of Stockholm's most food-dense streets.

 Falafel, when done properly, is a technically demanding dish: the ratio of chickpea to herb, the temperature of the oil, the texture at the centre.
-A good falafel bar competes on exactly these variables, and Hornsgatan 39B sits in a neighbourhood where the bar is set by regulars who eat here multiple times a week.
-If you have visited once, the move on your next trip is to go beyond the standard wrap and pay attention to how the kitchen handles the accompaniments, because the quality of tahini, pickled vegetables, and fresh herbs is where falafel spots differentiate themselves from one another.
-Stockholm has seen a steady improvement in its Middle Eastern food offer over the past several years, and Falafel Bar is part of that shift toward spots that treat the cuisine with more care than a late-night afterthought.
-Compared to the €€€€ tasting-menu tier represented by venues like Frantzén or AIRA, this is a completely different proposition: low price point, no booking required, counter or takeaway format, and a menu built around one thing done consistently.
+A good falafel bar competes on exactly these variables, Hornsgatan 39B sits in a neighbourhood where the bar is set by regulars who eat here multiple times a week.
+If you have visited once, the move on your next trip is to go beyond the standard wrap and pay attention to how the kitchen handles the accompaniments, because the quality of tahini, pickled vegetables, fresh herbs is where falafel spots differentiate themselves from one another.
+Stockholm has seen a steady improvement in its Middle Eastern food offer over the past several years, Falafel Bar is part of that shift toward spots that treat the cuisine with more care than a late-night afterthought.
+Compared to the €€€€ tasting-menu tier represented by venues like Frantzén or AIRA, this is a completely different proposition: low price point, no booking required, counter or takeaway format, a menu built around one thing done consistently.
 That focus is its main advantage.
 For a broader picture of where to eat across the city, see our full Stockholm restaurants guide.

 Reservations: Walk-in only — no booking needed.
 Dress: No code; casual is the norm on Hornsgatan.
 Budget: Street-food pricing; expect to spend well under what you would at any sit-down Stockholm restaurant.
 Getting there: Hornsgatan 39B is on Södermalm, well served by bus and a short walk from Slussen.
-Leading time to visit: Arrive before the lunch peak if you want a shorter wait.
+Ideal time to visit: Arrive before the lunch peak if you want a shorter wait.
 Solo dining: Well suited — counter seating and takeaway options make this one of the easier solo stops in the area.

 If you are planning a broader Stockholm trip, our Stockholm hotels guide, bars guide, and experiences guide cover the rest of the city's offer.
 For Swedish fine dining elsewhere in the country, Vollmers in Malmö and VYN in Simrishamn are worth the trip.